Quick Stitches for Crochet Blankets: A Growing Stitch Library

 Why it works well for blankets

 The half double crochet stitch worked into the back loop only creates a really snuggly, textured blanket, that looks a bit like knitting.
+Working into the back loop only changes the structure of the fabric slightly, creating a defined ridge and a more textured look.
 You only need to know one stitch to make it: the half double crochet, but by making these stitches into the back loop only you can immediately add masses of lovely texture to your blanket.

 Good to know